Student FAQ

 • Can I get direct deposit for my student paycheck?

 Yes.
-You can sign up for Direct Deposit electronically on the Employee tab in BannerWeb.
+You can complete the Direct Deposit Authorization form through Workday or you can visit the Payroll office in Maryland Hall.
 Once you submit your request for direct deposit, electronic deposit begins with your second paycheck.

 • I’ve worked on campus before.
 Do I have to fill out paperwork again for my new job?